idaholab/moose/modules/thermal_hydraulics/doc/content/source/userobjects/ADShaftConnectedCompressor1PhaseUserObject.md

 where $T_{friction}$ is the friction torque, $T_{dissipation}$ is the dissipation torque and $\omega$ is the rotation speed of the compressor.

-The contribution to the residual of the momentum equation in each direction is:
+The additional contribution to the residual of the momentum equation in each direction is:

 !equation
 \vec{R} = \Delta p A \vec{d}_{out}